Moving to Kirkcaldy, Scotland

 If you are thinking about moving to Kirkcaldy, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Kirkcaldy, tends to vary depending on the type and size of the property.
 However, as of recent data, the average price for properties in Kirkcaldy is generally in the mid to high five-figure range.
 For instance, a typical two-bedroom flat may cost less than a three or four-bedroom house.
-It's always best to check with local real estate agencies or online property websites for the most current and accurate information," commented one expat who made the move to Kirkcaldy.
+It's always best to check with local real estate agencies or online property websites for the most current and accurate information," said one expat in Kirkcaldy.

 Should I buy or rent a home in Kirkcaldy?